davidderus/dicam/README.md

 **It is currently in beta, so fell free to report any bug or missing infos.**

+## Disclaimer

+⚠️ This app is not maintained anymore ⚠️

+_Why?_ After spending some time building my own network surveillance app, I realised that reinventing the wheel is less efficient than using an existing solution and just spending time on configuration and updates.

+If you want to use this project, just fork it :)

 ## Features

 - Motion detection from local or remote cameras